 Drinking alcohol has to some extent been normalised, even glamorised, by society.
 We celebrate, we drink, we commiserate, we drink, it’s a Wednesday, we drink.
 Well, some of us.
 But there’s a danger to being so blasé about drinking alcohol and its effects.
 It’s all fun and games until you’re in A&E with no idea how you got there.

 In moderation, alcohol can be a nice treat to end the working week.
 But when ‘one more drink’ takes priority over your actual health, maybe it’s time to take a break from the booze.
 Here are 10 reasons to think about it.

 Do it for your body

 Fact is, alcohol is a drug.
 And like anything, when it’s used and abused, your body pays a price for it.
 From head to toe, alcohol takes its toll on every major organ – inflammation of the pancreas, nerve damage, fatigue, high blood pressure, the list goes on.

 If you truly want to reduce your risk of developing an alcohol induced chronic illness, cut back on the number of units you consume, or better still, stop completely.
 What seems like harmless fun can lead to cancer, dementia or depression in the long run.
-By being unit wise to start with, you could save yourself a lot of trouble further down the line.
+By being unit wise with alcohol to start with, you could save yourself a lot of trouble further down the line.

 Your liver can repair itself